COMPSCI331-2021/lab-jpa/README.md

 The project is a simple Maven project using JPA / Hibernate to enable the persistence of `Concert`s and `Performer`s.
 It contains the following classes:

-The project is a simple Maven project that includes the following key artifacts:

 - Domain classes `Concert` and `Performer`. `Concert` has a unique ID, a title, a date and one `Performer`. `Performer` has a unique ID, a name, image file and `Genre`.
 A `Performer` can feature in many `Concert`s, hence there's a one-to-many relationship between `Performer` and `Concert`.
 The relationship is unidirectional, from `Concert` to `Performer`.

 - Class `ConcertTest`, a unit test that tests the Hibernate `EntityManagerFactory` and `EntityManager` classes to access the database.